T3Marius/StoreCore/README.md

 - [VIPShop] | You need VIPCore for this.
 You can allow players to buy vip groups with durations.

+- [VIPBhop] | Allows players to buy BHOP from shop, speed aplicable

 - All modules will have a default config automaticly created when added, so no worry about how to use them!.

 # Menu Requirements